Prathmesh-Sharma-Chad/Attendance-Tracker/README.md

 <br>
 You can download the exe file and run it, and thats it.
 <br>
-i'll be adding customizing subjects in the future updates.
+i'll be adding customizing the subjects feature in the future updates.
 <br>
-for now if you want to you can also clone the repo or copy the Main.cpp file and edit the subjects to your liking
+for now if you want to you can also clone the repo or copy the Main.cpp file or the code inside it and edit the subjects.
 <br>
 Your feedback and suggestions are much appreciated
 <br>